palprz/reservation-in-cinema/README.md

-# Reservation in Cinema [January 2014]
+# Reservation in Cinema
 Web project for booking seats in cinema.
 Application was created during studying on last year.
-I update my project in a few places near the middle of 2015.

 ## Technologies:
 1. Frontend: